pebelsberger/quality-measurements-of-economic-predictions/README.md

-# why-you-should-not-believe-IWF
+# quality-measurements-of-economic-predictions
-This is Information how often Institution of IWF has failed and has no lesson learned about his lack of quality prediction economic events
+This is a document about the fact how quality of economic predictions of institutions and persons develop over time.